-An ongoing fad in the Metasoft sphere of influence for the last hundred years or so is the sampler jam.
+Sampler jams have been an ongoing fad in the Metasoft sphere of influence for the last hundred years or so.
 In this art form, the audience is often the star of the show.
 At the beginning of the concert, as the audience enters the performance venue, they are given a brief (usually 60-second) shot at a microphone.
 The mike feeds into a sampling bank.
 People take turns going up on stage to one of the several (usually 4 to 15) sampler controllers.
 The audience can boo someone/thing off the stage, and does so for the less than competent, but a jam between true experts is an almost surreal experience.

 Text by John B